-Services that are covered for you What you must pay when you get these services Solutions for Caregivers Home-delivered meals \$0 copayment SCAN Affirm partnered with Included LGBTQ+ Health members can receive temporary delivery of meals to their home to support chronic condition management.
-Prior authorization rules apply Members must meet specific criteria and have one or more of the following conditions; cancer, ESRD, diabetes, cardiovascular disorders, congestive heart failure, dementia, Parkinson's Disease, or for a condition that requires the member to remain at home for a period of time.
-The meal service must be requested by a plan provider or SCAN Affirm partnered with Included LGBTQ+ Health case manager.
+Services that are covered for you What you must pay when you get these services SCAN Heart First Orange & Los Angeles Counties SCAN Heart First Riverside & San Bernardino Counties Solutions for Caregivers \$0 copayment \$0 copayment Home-delivered meals SCAN Heart First members can receive temporary delivery of meals to their home to support chronic condition management.
+Members must meet specific criteria and have one or more of the following conditions; cancer, ESRD, diabetes, cardiovascular disorders, congestive heart failure, dementia, Parkinson's Disease, or for a condition that requires the member to remain at home for a period of time.
 Meal delivery is limited to four weeks in duration and is covered for a maximum of 84 meals every year.
+Prior authorization rules apply Meal delivery is limited to four weeks in duration and is covered for a maximum of 84 meals every year.
+Prior authorization rules apply The meal service must be requested by a plan provider or SCAN Heart First case manager.
 Contact Member Services for further details.
 Caregiver training SCAN understands the critical role caregivers play - and the challenges they face.
 A series of training classes is available for caregivers themselves or for the unpaid caregiver to a SCAN member.
 The series of training classes will provide information, skills training, and support for caregivers.
 The 4-week series is designed to fit into a busy schedule and is offered several times throughout the year.
 Contact Member Services for further details.
 This benefit does not apply to your maximum out-of-pocket amount.